psaravind/FCND-Estimation-CPP/README.md

 ### Implement all of the elements of the prediction step for the estimator. ###

-QuadEstimatorEKF.cpp, implement the state prediction step in the PredictState() functon QuadEstimatorEKF.cpp, calculate the partial derivative of the body-to-global rotation matrix in the function GetRbgPrime() implement the rest of the prediction step (predict the state covariance forward) in Predict().
+1. State prediction step is implemented in the `PredictState()` funtion at [./src/QuadEstimatorEKF.cpp:L172-L180](https://github.com/psaravind/FCND-Estimation-CPP/blob/master/src/QuadEstimatorEKF.cpp#L172-L180).
+2. Partial derivative of the body-to-global rotation matrix is calculated in the function `GetRbgPrime()` at [./src/QuadEstimatorEKF.cpp:L209-L211](https://github.com/psaravind/FCND-Estimation-CPP/blob/master/src/QuadEstimatorEKF.cpp#L172-L180).
+3. Rest of prediction step is implemented in function `Predict()` at [./src/QuadEstimatorEKF.cpp:L257:L263](https://github.com/psaravind/FCND-Estimation-CPP/blob/master/src/QuadEstimatorEKF.cpp#L257-L263).

 ### Implement the magnetometer update. ###

+After implementing the magnetometer update in the function `UpdateFromMag()` [./src/QuadEstimatorEKF.cpp:L317-L323](https://github.com/psaravind/FCND-Estimation-CPP/blob/master/src/QuadEstimatorEKF.cpp#L317-L323) and tuning the `QYawStd` in `QuadEstimatorEKF.txt`, as shown below the estimated standard deviation captures the error and maintains an error less than 0.1rad in heading for at least 10 seconds of the simulation.

 **Simulation #2 (../config/10_MagUpdate.txt)
 PASS: ABS(Quad.Est.E.Yaw) was less than 0.120000 for at least 10.000000 seconds